Embed-Debuger/Meta/Meta_MR.md

 # 4. DESIGN MRS FOR DL OPERATORS
-In this section, we introduce our 16 MRs and detail the workflow of Meta.
+In this section, we introduce our 16 MRs of Meta.
 Our approach enables efficient testing of DL operators, helping to improve the reliability and accuracy of deep learning systems.

 ## 4.1 Metamorphic Relations for Convolution Operator
 There are two main parameters of the convolution operator, namely kernel and bias.